jacius/proto-slots/README.md

 * :own-finder [default: nil]

-  Name for a method to find a matching item in the object's own list, ignoring inheritance.
+  Name for a method to find the first matching item in the object's own list, ignoring inheritance.
 This method returns nil if no matching item is found.
 If :own-finder is nil (the default), no own-finder method is defined.

 * :adder [default: nil]